Welcome to the website of the historic church of St Margaret of Antioch, Binsey. We are glad you have visited us.

 We hope you will be able to join us.

-Throughout the year there is Holy Eucharist on the first Sunday of the month at 9.00am.
-On Sunday 8 June June 2014 (Pentecost) there is an additional Holy Eucharist
+Throughout the year there is Holy Eucharist on the fourth Sunday of the month at 9.00am.

 Evensong is held during British Summer Time only on each Sunday at 4.30pm

 SUNDAY 14 SEPTEMBER 2014

 9.00am: Holy Eucharist